vangberg/librevox/README.md

 ## Further documentation

 All applications and commands are documented in the code.
-You can run `rake yard` from the root of the source tree to generate YARD docs.
+You can run `yardoc` from the root of the source tree to generate YARD docs.
 Look under the `Librevox::Commands` and `Librevox::Applications` modules.

 ## Extras